-- If after a referral to CSC a child's situation does not appear to be improving, the DSL will request reconsideration to ensure that the referral concerns have been addressed and, most importantly, that the child's situation has improved.
-Professional disagreements (escalation) will be responded to in line with the ISCP procedures and DSLs may request support via the Principal Officer Safeguarding in Education (POSIE). - These procedures apply to all staff working/volunteering in the school and will be covered in training to enable everyone understands their role and responsibility.
-The prime concern at all stages must be the interests and safety of the child.
-Where there is a conflict of interest between the child and an adult, the interests of the child must be paramount. - All staff are aware that children with disabilities, special needs language delay and/or where English is not their first language may communicate concerns with behaviours rather than words.
-Additionally, staff will question the cause of knocks and bumps in children who have limited mobility. - The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are worried a child is being abused.
-St Mark's adheres to the London Safeguarding Children Procedures (Online, March 2022.
-The full procedures and additional guidance relating to specific safeguarding issues can be found on the ISCP website www.islingtonscp.org.uk - When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the DSL and how to share concerns with them. - The headteacher will ensure that the policies and procedures adopted by the governing body (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
+- The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are worried a child is being abused.
+St. Mark's adheres to the London Safeguarding Children Procedures.
+The full procedures and additional guidance relating to specific safeguarding issues can be found on the ISCP website www.islingtonscp.org.uk - When new staff, volunteers or regular visitors join our Setting they are informed of the safeguarding arrangements in place, the names of the DSLs (page 1) and how to share concerns with them. - The headteacher will ensure that the policies and procedures adopted by the governing body (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.